rodegerdts/Pyalmanac/README.md

 **Current state of Pyalmanac**

 Pyalmanac is a somewhat dated program.
-Pyalmanac is implemented using the [Ephem](https://rhodesmill.org/pyephem/) astronomical library (originally named PyEphem), which was once in a 'deprecated' state.
-It was then raised into 'maintenance mode'.
+Pyalmanac is implemented using the [Ephem](https://rhodesmill.org/pyephem/) astronomical library (originally named PyEphem), which is in 'maintenance mode', however recent improvements have made it acceptable for navigational purposes again.
 Ephem relies on XEphem, which was 'end of life' as no further updates to XEphem were planned.
 Elwood Charles Downey, the author of XEphem, generously gave permission for their use in (Py)Ephem.

 Pyalmanac contains its own star database, now updated with data from the Hipparcos Star Catalogue.
 The GHA/Dec star data now matches a sample page from a Nautical Almanac typically to within 0°0.1'.
 As of now, (Py)Ephem will continue to receive critical bugfixes and be ported to each new version of Python.
 Pyalmanac still has the advantage of speed over other implementations.

-One limitation of Ephem is related to the projected speed of Earth's rotation, or "sidereal time".
+One minor limitation of Ephem is related to the projected speed of Earth's rotation, or "sidereal time", which is more accurate in Skyfield-based almanacs.
-Skyfield-based almanacs (SFalmanac and Skyalmanac) now use the International Earth Rotation and Reference Systems Service (IERS) Earth Orientation Parameters (EOP) data which are forecast for at least the coming 12 months (and updated weekly).
-Accurate assessment of "sidereal time" will minimize GHA discrepancies in general.
-(This applies to to all celestial objects.)
+Accurate assessment of "sidereal time" minimizes GHA discrepancies in general.
+(This applies to all celestial objects.)

 Given the choice, [SFalmanac](https://pypi.org/project/sfalmanac/) is an up-to-date program with almost identical functionality to Pyalmanac, and it uses [Skyfield](https://rhodesmill.org/skyfield/), a modern astronomical library based on the highly accurate algorithms employed in the [NASA JPL HORIZONS System](https://ssd.jpl.nasa.gov/horizons/).